triSYCL/sycl/sycl/doc/GettingStartedAIE.md

 In all of the following commands we assume you're running the latest version of Ubuntu Debian.

-### Compiling a basic ACAP Hello World for native CPU execution
+### Compiling a basic AIE Hello World for native CPU execution

 The following compilation command will compile the hello_world.cpp example for your native CPU.
 What is meant by native in this case, is whatever architecture